Ways of Seeing International Training Program Webinar

 2017-2019 Registration is closed.
 Will accept new applicants for 2019 soon.
 Contact for more info.

 NOTE: There is a $60 non-refundable application fee that is required to submit an application.
-All interviews will be conducted via Skype so please include your Skype address in the application.
-The webinar will be conducted via Webex which will need to be downloaded.
+All interviews and the webinar will be conducted via Zoom.
 A camera on your computer is required for this class.

 Fee: $1,100 per semester